kindelia-archive/Kindelia/README.md

   ... dot(...) ...
 }
 ```

-Kindelia would deploy `dot` separately, as a pure function.
-Then, the next
-developer that deploys a game can, and will, use the same `dot` function in
-his/her own code, saving even more block space.

 In a way, every time an user deploys an app, he/she contributes to the pool of
 functions available for future users.
 This contracts with Ethereum, where